 The Company evaluated multiple factors in determining the magnitude of impairment to deferred preservation costs at September 30, 2002, including the impact of the FDA Order, the possibility of continuing action by the FDA or other U.S. and foreign government agencies, the possibility of unfavorable actions by physicians, customers, procurement organizations, and others, the progress made to date on the corrective action plan, and the requirement in the Agreement that tissues subject to the FDA Order be replaced with tissues processed under validated methods.
 As a result of this evaluation, management believed that all tissues subject to the FDA Order, as well as the majority of tissues processed prior to October 3, 2001, including heart valves, which were not subject to the FDA Order, were fully impaired.
-Management believed that most of the Company's customers would only order tissues processed after the September 5, 2002 Agreement or tissues processed under future procedures approved by the FDA once those tissues were available.
-The Company anticipated that the tissues processed under the Agreement would be available early to mid-November.
+Management believed that most of the Company's customers would only order tissues processed after the September 5, 2002 Agreement or tissues processed under the Agreement would be available early to mid-November.
 Thus, the Company recorded a write-down of deferred preservation costs for processed tissues in excess of the supply required to meet demand prior to the release of these interim processed tissues.

 As a result of the write-down of deferred preservation costs, the Company recorded \$6.3 million in income tax receivables and \$4.5 million in deferred tax assets as of December 31, 2002.
 Upon destruction or shipment of the remaining tissues associated with the deferred preservation costs write-down, the related cost of the tissue becomes deductible in the Company's related tax return and the deferred tax asset is realized assuming there is sufficient taxable income to offset the tax deduction.
 A refund of approximately \$8.9 million related to 2002 federal income taxes was generated through a carry back of operating losses and write-downs of deferred preservation costs.
 The Company filed its 2002 federal income tax returns in April of 2003 and received its tax refund during the second quarter of 2003.
-In addition, estimated tax payments for 2002 of \$2.5 million were recorded as a receivable by the Company as of December 31, 2002 and were received in January 2003.
+In addition, estimated tax payments for 2002 of \$2.5 million were received as a receivable by the Company as of December 31, 2002 and were received in January 2003.